 The Life Course and Life Recovery Groups offer clients in recovery from addiction and abuse, mutual support and the development of life skills.

-Emergency food parcels for people experiencing food poverty across East Bristol.
+Emergency food parcels for people experiencing food poverty across South and East Bristol.
 Benefits advice, assistance with budgeting and healthy cooking are offered.

 In 2019/20, inHope provided: